-The Department has a 2014 budget of $11.3 million for road maintenance (snowplowing, paving, surface treatment, ditching and pothole patching), plus $3.9 million for equipment replacement and maintenance.
-Additionally, Cattaraugus County has a Capital Projects Program of $8 million for major road improvement projects, along with culvert and bridge replacements/rehabs for 2014.
+The Department has a 2016 budget of $12.1 million for road maintenance (snowplowing, paving, surface treatment, ditching and pothole patching), plus $3.9 million for equipment replacement and maintenance.
+Additionally, Cattaraugus County has a Capital Projects Program of $14.645 million for major road improvement projects, along with culvert and bridge replacements/rehabs for 2016.

+The Public Works Department has responsibility for the maintenance of the county-owned buildings.
 Cattaraugus County has five major public buildings--the county centers in Little Valley and Olean, the Pines Healthcare and Rehabilitation centers in Machias and Olean, and the Department of Public Works facility in Little Valley.
 There are also several satellite offices in various locations throughout the County.
-Public Works has a staff of 59 full and part-time employees to clean and maintain these facilities and a 2014 budget of $1.9 million.
+Public Works has a staff of 59 full and part-time employees to clean and maintain these facilities and a 2016 budget of $1.95 million.

 The Public Works Department operates the Onoville Marina in the Town of South Valley.
 It is staffed by two full-time employees and nine seasonal workers.
 The Marina is a self-sufficient enterprise fund, meaning that the operating expenses are paid out of the revenues generated from dock and campground fees, and fuel sales.
-The 2014 Onoville Marina budget is $575,000.
+The 2016 Onoville Marina budget is $565,000.

 Financial resources for Public Works come from a variety of sources.
 The largest percentage of Public Works funding is derived from the local property taxes.
-Other sources include one percent (1%) of the sales tax revenues, which is dedicated to maintaining the County highway system (approximately $8 million), and the mortgage recording tax.
-There is also a $5 vehicle/$10 truck registration fee that is expected to generate approximately $425,000 to be used for heavy equipment replacement.
-Cattaraugus County will receive state aid in the amount of $2,795,763.96 for capital improvements under the Consolidated Highway Improvement Program (CHIPS).
+Other sources include one percent (1%) of the sales tax revenues, which is dedicated to maintaining the County highway system (approximately $9.7 million), and the mortgage recording tax.
+There is also a $5 vehicle/$10 truck registration fee that is expected to generate approximately $475,000 to be used for heavy equipment replacement.
+Cattaraugus County will receive state aid in the amount of $2.8 for capital improvements under the Consolidated Highway Improvement Program (CHIPS).